Start your journey on the east side of North Wales, near Wrexham, where you will find two National Trust properties.

 Just a ten minutes drive takes you to Plas Tan y Bwlch Gardens, an ornamental garden surrounded by oak woodland and owned by Snowdonia National Park.
 The Victorian mansion is a study centre but the gardens are open to the public.
 The higher parts of the garden have formal terraces, a water garden, a Japanese garden, rhododendron, azalea walks and a wildlife garden.

-Approx. distance: Plas Brondanw to Plas Tan y Bwlch via Portmeirion - 11 miles (17.7kms)
+Approximate distance: Plas Brondanw to Plas Tan y Bwlch via Portmeirion - 11 miles (17.7kms)

-Overnight suggestion: Porthmadog, Portmeirion, Bala, Llangollen
+Overnight suggestions: Porthmadog, Portmeirion, Bala or Llangollen

 Please check opening times with venues direct as opening days/seasons may vary.

 Visit the Gardens North Wales website for more ideas.